Lai Pei Jing

 Lai Pei Jing (賴沛君 (Lōa Phài-kun); born 8 August 1992) is a Malaysian badminton player who played in the doubles events.
 She started her career in the women's singles event.
 She briefly partnered Chan Peng Soon in mid-2014 and in August that year, they reached a world ranking of No. 48.
 However, she resumed her partnership with Tan Aik Quan later that month.
-Since 2016, she has been partnered with Tan Kian Meng.
+She partnered Tan Kian Meng from 2016 to his retirement in 2025.
+Since 2025, her partner has been Jimmy Wong.